Srishankar123/Portfolio/README.md

 Edit
 npm install
 🔹 Set Up Environment Variables
-Create a .env file in the root directory and add:
+Create a .env file in the root directory and add the following:

 env
 Copy